taranix81/cafe-core/cafe-beans/README.md

-# Cafe-Beans Documentation: Java Dependency Injection Library (IOC with Property Injection)
+# Cafe-Beans: Lightweight Java IoC with Annotation-based Property Injection

-This document describes a Java-based library designed to implement Inversion of Control (IoC), with support for injecting properties into classes using annotations.
-The library simplifies dependency injection for Java applications and promotes loose coupling between components.
+Cafe-Beans is a lightweight Java library implementing Inversion of Control (IoC) and dependency injection using annotations.
+It supports property injection, allowing you to easily inject configuration values directly into your classes.

 ---

 ## Table of Contents

 1. [Introduction](#introduction)
 2. [Features](#features)
 3. [Installation](#installation)